AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

     1. Drag and drop the **Comparison: Property - Value** component to the editor.

-    1. Click the wrench icon so you can open the **Comparing a property with value** dialog box.
+    1. Select the wrench icon so you can open the **Comparing a property with value** dialog box.

     1. Select **googlesheets/value/1/0** from the drop-down in **Property name**.